 - The session description must contain clear and measurable learning outcomes.
-It is important that the descriptions emphasize what participants will be able to do with the information and knowledge gained.
-Session descriptions should state what participants should be able to accomplish as opposed to what they will be receiving.
-Explaining that they will "survey," "review," "assess," or "examine" can help shift the focus of the session from presenter to participant.
+It's important that the descriptions emphasize what participants will be able to do with the information and knowledge gained.
+Session descriptions should state what participants should be able to accomplish as opposed to what they'll be receiving.
+Explaining that they will "survey," "review," "assess," or "examine" shifts the focus of the session from presenter to participant.

 - Proposed content must be engaging, relevant, and interactive.